Antonio Machado (Spain)

 In 1927 Machado was elected to the Spanish Royal Academy, but was never active as a member.
 In part, Machado had moved philosophically to a position in which he valued “otherness,” and at the same time had an relationship with a mysterious woman, Guiomar, expressed in an exaltation of love in his late poetry.
 In the early 1930s he also felt new hope for the political future of Spain, sharing the liberal values of his Madrid café associates.
 Conditions, however, soon began to disintegrate, and in the summer of 1936 the country was divided by civil war, with Germany and Italy joining the Franco led Nationalists, and Russia and other international idealists fighting for the Republican side.
 Sharing the Republican values, Machado was set at odds with his brother, who lived in the Nationalist stronghold of Burgos.
 Unable to remain in Madrid, he and his family moved to the Republican center of Valencia.
 There he wrote newspaper articles and corresponded with various political groups.

-In 1939 Machado and his family were evacuated to Barcelona, where he continue, despite serious health problems, to written political essays and poetry in defense of the Republican cause.
-As the war moved toward Barcelona, Machado, sick with pneumonia and his elderly mother, attempted to travel with others to the French border.
+In 1939 Machado and his family were evacuated to Barcelona, where he continued, despite serious health problems, to write political essays and poetry in defense of the Republican cause.
+As the war moved toward Barcelona, Machado, sick with pneumonia and burdened with his elderly mother, attempted to travel with others to the French border.
 He could not finish his travels to Paris, and in late February he died, his mother dying three days after.

 Soledades (Madrid: Alvarez, 1903); Soledades, galerías y otros poems (Madrid: Pueyo, 1907; revised edition: (Madrid: Calpe, 1919); Campos de Castilla (Madrid: Renacimiento, 1912); Páginas escogidas (Madrid: Calleja, 1917); Poesías completas (Madrid: Residencia de Estudiantes, 1917; revised and expanded in 1928, 1933, 1936, 1965 and 1970); Nuevas canciones (Madrid: Mundo Latino, 1924); De un cancionero apócrifo (Madrid: Revista de Occidente, 1926); Juan de Marena.
 Sentencias, donaires, apuntes y recuerdos de un professor apócrifo [prose and poetry] (Madrid: Espasa-Calpe, 1936);La tierra de Alvar González u Canciones del Alto Duerro (Barcelona: Nuestro Pueblo, 1938); Abel Martín.
 Cancionero de Juan de Mairena [prose and poetry] (Buenos Aires: Losada, 1943); Obra poética (Buenos Aires: Pleamar, 1944); Poesías escogidas (Madrid: Aguilar, 1947); Canciones (Madrid: Aguado, 1949); Los complementarios, y otras prosas póstumas [prose and poetry] (Buenos Aires: Losada, 1957)